Russian Forces Seize More Javelins Than British Stockpiles

 - Fire-and-Forget Technology: The missile autonomously tracks its target after launch.

-- Top-Attack Capability: The Javelin strikes armoured vehicles from above, targeting their weakest points.
+- Top-Attack Capability: The Javelin strikes armored vehicles from above, targeting their weakest points.

 - Soft-Launch Mechanism: Operators can fire from enclosed spaces without risking injury from backblast.